 On an isolated small family farm midway up the coast of Maine, I found the power of getting in touch with nature and the natural order of things, and felt a strong inspiring wonder looking at the cosmos above my head at night outside of my small one room cabin at the edge of the woods.
 I felt my previous depression and nihilism dissipate and felt a strong love for life, and I began developing a personal philosophy based around this love for being alive and the hatred of destructiveness towards life.
 The philosophy was based around overcoming nihilism through developing a deep wonder and connection with the universe, recognizing certain subjective understandings of what brings true happiness, and the importance of tying in self-actualization with work.
 These were ideas I had been developing for years, but finally got to experience first hand and fully understand on the farm.

-I left Maine later that year and that experience sparked me to work on other farms and I am in the process of starting my own farm.
-I also have focused on organizing and writing down my thoughts.
+I left Maine later that year and that experience sparked me to work on other farms and start my own garden.
+Afterwards I also began organizing and writing down my thoughts.
 Some time in the fall of 2015 I experienced a breakthrough when I discovered/created the concept of the duality of human nature and I knew right away that it had the potential to be something very important with far-reaching applications.
 After much suffering and hopelessness due to my growing understanding of all the destructiveness in the world, my all-pervasive disgust for modern society, and my difficulty in getting my thoughts organized onto paper, I managed to complete the first draft of the book in November 2016.
 From the initial idea of the duality of human nature, I delved into many unforeseen aspects of human nature and the construction of society, and I believe I have created a piece of work with a variety of revolutionary and important concepts.
 I have made countless edits to the book over the years in order to perfect my message and continue to edit it to this day (2022).

 Since leaving Maine I have worked on a few more farms in Western Mass and I have done a variety of other types of work.
 For three months at the beginning of 2018 I toured the eastern half of the United States (Mass to Florida to West Texas to Chicago to Lexington, Kentucky and back, and every state in between) by myself in my car in order to spread my book and to learn more about the country and its agriculture by working and staying on a different farm each week through a program called Worldwide Opportunities on Organic Farms.
 I visited and drove through countless cities and towns along the way.
 I observed how this country has been ruined by industrialization and poor city design structured around the automobile, despite the natural beauty of the landscape fighting through in many places, and I met some very nice people.
 In 2019 I ran for a city council-at-large political position in my hometown and lost.
 In 2021 I ran for the position again and lost but did better.
 I am currently running for state rep in my district.
 I plan on continuing to spread my ideas to the world.